16 June 2022

 by Ridzwan Rahmat

 US Secretary of Defense Lloyd Austin speaks with civilians assigned to USNS Carl Brashear (T-AKE-7) at Sembawang Naval Base in Singapore.
 Austin was in Singapore to participate in the 19th Shangri-La Dialogue.
+(US Department of Defense)

 At the final day of the Shangri-La Dialogue 2022, a representative from China's People's Liberation Army (PLA) took the opportunity to lambast the forum as a pro-Washington event.
 During a question-and-answer session with Singapore's Minister for Defence Ng Eng Hen, Senior Colonel Zhao Xiaozhuo described the three-day dialogue as a platform that is “dominated by the United States and its allies, serving the interests of the United States and its allies”.
 “The topics [discussed at the forum] often point to differences rather than co-operation, and divergence rather than convergence,” said the colonel, who serves as a fellow at China's Academy of Military Sciences.